Everyone knows that hosting your blog can become a costly affair, and the question of cost arises in every new blogger’s mind.

 One of the major benefits of WordPress is its great list of free plugins, many of which can be found at the WordPress plugin repo.

-- Basic setup with free theme: $70
+- Basic setup with the free theme: $70

-- Basic setup with premium theme: $110
+- Basic setup with the premium WordPress theme: $110

-- Professional setup with Genesis theme: $399
+- Professional setup with Astra theme: $399

 - Professional setup with various premium elements: $499-$1499